rvansa/keycloak/testsuite/performance/README.md

 Login (`oc login`) as a regular user.
 This user does not need cluster-admin priviledges but it must be able to create a new project and push images to docker registry - see [Openshift documentation/Accessing registry](https://docs.openshift.com/container-platform/3.9/install_config/registry/accessing_registry.html#access) for details.
+Provisioning monitoring (TODO) may need elevated privileges, though.

-Set environment properties:
+Set these environment properties:
 * `OPENSHIFT_URL` to the API server URL - with Minishift this can be shown using `minishift console --url`.
 * `OPENSHIFT_ADDRESS` to the external address of Openshift where the routes should be exposed to.
 Use `minishift ip` if on Minishift.
 * `OPENSHIFT_PROJECT` to the name of the openshift project.
 By default this is `keycloak-test`